 History of a church►

-As the city of Ghent began to grow steadily in the 13th century, the Church of St John the Baptist was transformed into a Gothic building.
+As the city of Ghent steadily increased in size, the Church of St John the Baptist was transformed into a Gothic building in the 13th century.
 The works started with the choir.
-The side aisles were demolished at the end of the 13th century, and in the 14th century work began on a larger choir in the Scheldt Gothic style.
-It was not until towards the end of the 14th century that the choir was completed with the addition of five spacious apse chapels, in the high Gothic style.
+The side aisles were demolished at the end of the 13th century, and in the 14th century work began on a larger choir in the Scheldt Gothic style .
+It was not until towards the end of the 14th century that the choir was completed with the addition of five spacious apse chapels, in the high Gothic style .

-After completion, a Gothic tower was added for the Romanesque lower church between 1462 and 1543.
+After the completion of the choir, a Gothic tower was added in front of the Romanesque lower church between 1462 and 1543.
+In 1602, the wooden spire, which was probably intended to be temporary, burned down and was never replaced.
 Even before the tower was complete, the Romanesque lower church was destroyed to make way for the first stone of the new Gothic lower church in 1533.
-The large windows above are a feature of the high Gothic style.
+The large upper windows are a feature of the high Gothic style.
 The vaulting was started in 1552 and the works were completed in 1559.
-This meant that by the mid-16th century, the building looked much as it does today.
+This meant that by the mid-16th century, the outside of the building looked much as it does today.

 History of a place►